BookAdapterTeam/book_adapter/README.md

 A new Flutter project built for android.
 This project uses riverpod state management with MVC+S architecture.

-MODEL – Holds the state of the application and provides an API to access/filter/manipulate that data.
+Model – Holds the state of the application and provides an API to access/filter/manipulate that data.
 Its concern is data encapsulation and management.
 It contains logic to structure, validate or compare different pieces of data that we call Domain Logic.
+It also notifies the view of any changes in the data.

-VIEW – Views are all the Widgets and Pages within the Flutter Application.
-These views may contain a “view controller” themselves, but that is still considered part of the view application tier.
+View – Views are all the Widgets and Pages within the Flutter Application.
+These views may contain a "view controller" themselves, but that is still considered part of the view application tier.

+ViewController - A controller that handles UI state changes due to user interaction.
+ViewController makes calls on other controllers, it does not touch the model directly.
+If the view needs to handle UI state changes due to user interaction, use a view controller to manage and hold the state.

-CONTROLLER – The controller layer is represented by various Commands which contain the Application Logic of the app.
-Commands are used to complete any significant action within your app.
+Controller – Contains the applications logic.
+They are used to complete any significant action within the app.
+Controllers managing UI state should be separated as a ViewController

-SERVICES – Services fetch data from the outside world, and return it to the app.
-Commands call on services and inject the results into the model.
+Services – Services fetch data from the outside world, and return it to the app.
+Controllers call on services and inject the results into the model.
 Services do not touch the model directly.

 Source: gskinner